工作流程

 摘要

-“Just Accepted” papers have undergone full peer review and have been accepted for publication in Radiology: Artificial Intelligence.
-This article will undergo copyediting, layout, and proof review before it is published in its final version.
-Please note that during production of the final copyedited article, errors may be discovered which could affect the content.
 Purpose To develop and evaluate an artificial intelligence-based model for real-time nuchal translucency (NT) plane identification and measurement in prenatal US assessments.
-Materials and Methods In this retrospective multicenter study conducted from January 2022 to October 2023, the automated identification and measurement of NT (AIM-NT) model was developed and evaluated using internal and external datasets.
+Materials and Methods In this retrospective multicenter study conducted from January 2022 to October 2023, the Automated Identification and Measurement of NT (AIM-NT) model was developed and evaluated using internal and external datasets.
 NT plane assessment, including identification of the NT plane and measurement of NT thickness, was independently conducted by AIM-NT and experienced radiologists, with the results subsequently audited by radiology specialists and accuracy compared between groups.
-To assess alignment of AI with radiologist workflow, discrepancies between the AIM-NT model and radiologists in NT plane identification time and thickness measurements were evaluated.
-Results The internal datasets included a total of 3959 NT images from 3153 fetuses, while the external dataset included 267 US videos from 267 fetuses.
+To assess alignment of artificial intelligence with radiologist workflow, discrepancies between the AIM-NT model and radiologists in NT plane identification time and thickness measurements were evaluated.
+Results The internal dataset included a total of 3959 NT images from 3153 fetuses, and the external dataset included 267 US videos from 267 fetuses.
 On the internal testing dataset, AIM-NT achieved an area under the receiver operating characteristic curve of 0.92 for NT plane identification.
-On the external testing dataset, there was no evidence of differences between AIM-NT and radiologists in NT plane identification accuracy (88.8% versus 87.6%, P = .69) or NT thickness measurements on standard and nonstandard NT planes ( P = .29, 0.59).
-AIM-NT demonstrated high consistency with radiologists in NT plane identification time, with one-minute discrepancies observed in 77.9% of cases, and NT thickness measurements, with a mean difference of 0.03 mm and mean absolute error of 0.22 mm [95% CI: 0.19 mm, 0.25 mm].
-Conclusion AIM-NT demonstrated high accuracy in identifying the NT plane and measuring NT thickness on prenatal US, showing minimal discrepancies with radiologist workflow. ©RSNA, 2025
+On the external testing dataset, there was no evidence of differences between AIM-NT and radiologists in NT plane identification accuracy (88.8% vs 87.6%, P = .69) or NT thickness measurements on standard and nonstandard NT planes (P = .29 and .59).
+AIM-NT demonstrated high consistency with radiologists in NT plane identification time, with 1-minute discrepancies observed in 77.9% of cases, and NT thickness measurements, with a mean difference of 0.03 mm and mean absolute error of 0.22 mm (95% CI: 0.19, 0.25).
+Conclusion AIM-NT demonstrated high accuracy in identifying the NT plane and measuring NT thickness on prenatal US images, showing minimal discrepancies with radiologist workflow.
+Keywords: Ultrasound, Fetus, Segmentation, Feature Detection, Diagnosis, Convolutional Neural Network (CNN) Supplemental material is available for this article. © RSNA, 2025 See also commentary by Horii in this issue.

 科研通智能强力驱动